Bartvds/mocha-unfunk-reporter/README.md

 Main use-case is running mocha's node module, embedded in external tools in IDE's like WebStorm or in other setups with only basic consoles or buffered output.

-The reporter does *not* extend mocha's default Base reporter prototype, because that is a main source of funkyness, so not all of mocha's reporter related features are supported.
+The reporter does *not* extend mocha's default Base reporter prototype, because that is a main source of funkyness.
+So not all of mocha's reporter related features are supported.

 ## Notes